LocalJoost/LocalJoost.github.io/_posts/2022-02-12-Workaround-for-MRKT-27x-glTF-import-bug.markdown

 ![](/assets/2022-02-12-Workaround-for-MRKT-27x-glTF-import-bug/fail.png)

-What happens, my friends, is pretty easy to explain - the MRKT importer kicks in *before Unity is done importing the MRKT itself*.
+What happens, my friends, is pretty easy to explain - the MRTK importer kicks in *before Unity is done importing the MRTK itself*.

 ## A simple workaround

-First, you disable the MRKT glTF asset importer, like this
+First, you disable the MRTK glTF asset importer, like this

 ![](/assets/2022-02-12-Workaround-for-MRKT-27x-glTF-import-bug/disable.png)